GuillaumeIsabelleX/metazot/README.md

 * Fixed inclusive="no" bug for tags.
 * Fixed pagination for searchbar.
-* Fixed non-English characters bug for the Zotpress Reference widget.
+* Fixed non-English characters bug for the Metazot Reference widget.
 * Fixed sidebar widget issues.
 * Fixed in-text bug that assumed id rather than class for posts/pages.
 * Fixed various in-text formatting bugs.